 - How do you plan to monetize based on new OTT business model objectives like AVOD or/and SVOD?

-The chosen OTT platform should be flexible enough to react and adapt to all these needs.
+Your chosen OTT platform should be flexible enough to react and adapt to all these needs.

-In-Cloud or On-Premise?
+Tip 6: In-Cloud or On-Premise?

 It has also become central to OTT streaming service providers to achieve the flexibility and elasticity that such services demand, by implementing new platforms based on microservices and container architectures with powerful and intuitive middleware to support ever-changing business environments.

-Setplex excels in providing an end-to-end IPTV/OTT solution, based on a native cloud architecture, using microservices and Kubernetes to guarantee elasticity, high availability, and flexibility.
+Setplex excels in providing an end-to-end IPTV/OTT solution, based on native cloud architecture, using microservices and Kubernetes to guarantee elasticity, high availability, and flexibility.

-Setplex IPTV middleware makes sure that you can test different OTT business model strategies with different audiences in a matter of days, and launch your service on any of the multiple available platforms available in the market.
+Setplex IPTV middleware makes sure that you can test different OTT business model strategies with different audiences in a matter of days, and launch your service on any of the multiple platforms available in the market.

 Setplex maximizes the monetization of OTT platforms with multiple business models and high availability on many platforms.